iiasa/message_ix/README.md

          export PATH=$PATH:/path/to/gams-directory-with-gams-binary
          ```

-3. Open a command prompt and type
+3. Open a command prompt (e.g. Anaconda prompt)  and type

     ```
     conda install -c conda-forge message-ix
     ```
+	For all conda-related command prompt commands (both during message_ix and other
+	package installations), we recommend Windows users use **""Anaconda Prompt"**  - as
+	this can help some user permission issues.
+Click Start menu and search "Anaconda
+	Prompt".

 ## Install from Source (Advanced Users)